divan/gorilla-xmlrpc/README.md

 #### Client Example ####

-Implementing client is beyound of scope of this package, but with encoding/decoding handlers it should be pretty trivial.
-Here is the example which works with the example server introduced above.
+Implementing client is beyond the scope of this package, but with encoding/decoding handlers it should be pretty trivial.
+Here is an example which works with the server introduced above.

 package main